-Shall Article VI of the state constitution be amended to allow United States citizens meeting all constitutional qualifications for voting in the state, except for length of residence, to vote at a United States presidential election solely for presidential electors or for the office of president and vice president if they of president and vice president if they (1) Intend to make this state their permanent residence; and
+Shall Article VI of the state constitution be amended to allow United States citizens meeting all constitutional qualifications for voting in the state, except for length of residence, to vote at a United States presidential election solely for presidential electors or for the office of president and vice president if they (1) Intend to make this state their perma-

-(2) Have resided in the state at least sixty days immediately preceding the particular presidential election?
+- (1) Intend to make this state their permanent residence; and - (2) Have resided in the state at least sixty days immediately preceding the particular presidential election?

 Vote cast by members of the 1965 Legislature on final passage: SENATE: (49 members) Yeas, 45; Nays, 2; Absent or not voting, 2.
 HOUSE: (99 members) Yeas, 95; Nays, 0; Absent or not voting, 4.
+Ballot Title as issued by the Attorney General.